changkevin51/TowerDefense/README.md

 - **Mouse**:
   - Click to place turrets.
   - Click on turrets to select them for upgrades or targeting changes.
+  - Drag to garbage bin to cancel turet selection
 - **Keyboard**:
   - Left/Right Arrow: Change targeting mode of the selected turret.
 - **Buttons**: